 Following the in the footsteps of the successful ‘Soils for arboriculture’ workshop developed and delivered for the Arboricultural Association since 2016, Andy Moffat has been asked to deliver a similar course for foresters.
 This time the Royal Forestry Society is interested in giving foresters first-hand training in soil type recognition in order to help in decision-making which depends on or affects the soil, such as tree species choice or harvesting.
 Training will also be given in how to use soil information to input into the Forestry Commission Ecological Site Classification system.
-The one day workshop will be held at the Forest Research Alice Holt Research Station in Surrey on 28th June 2018.
+The one day workshop was held at the Forest Research Alice Holt Research Station in Surrey on 28th June 2018.
 Feedback from course participants was excellent (see below) and there are already plans to hold another course in 2019.

 Yesterday, over 100 people attended the launch of a report ‘Petersfield’s Trees – their importance and value.
 Results of the i-Tree Eco survey’.
 The report is the result of a project to characterise and value Petersfield’s trees, as reported in News in March 2016 (http://www.ajmoffat.co.uk/an-i-tree-survey-for-petersfield/).
 The survey was undertaken by 43 volunteers, who after appropriate training, surveyed over 200 plots across the parish.
 The report describes the tree species identified, tree size and condition, and then evaluates a number of important ecosystem goods and services that they provide to the community. i-tree and CAVAT methodologies allow monetary valuation of storm water attenuation, carbon sequestration, air pollution absorption and amenity value.
 The report discusses these in the context of town development, climate change and the threat of tree pests and diseases.
 It can be downloaded HERE.